Understanding Operating System Operations: Key Concepts & Functions

 1. Process Management in Operating System

-Process management is a core OS operations that ensures the smooth execution of programs.
+Process management is a core OS operation that ensures the smooth execution of programs.
 A process refers to a running instance of a program, and the OS manages its entire lifecycle.
 This includes creating, scheduling, synchronizing, and terminating processes to maintain efficient system performance.

 When multiple processes run simultaneously, they need to share data.
 The OS provides synchronization mechanisms to prevent conflicts and ensure proper coordination.
 These include: